top of page

 rachelb78

-Real World Validation: Taking Virtual Guide Dogs to Aico with support of Sight Loss Shropshire
+Real World Validation: Taking The Virtual Guide Dogs Project to Aico with support of Sight Loss Shropshire

 From left to right: Rachel Barton (Red Nought Limited), Becci Cumblidge (Aico), Tim Ellis (Red Nought Limited) In March, we reached a defining milestone in our journey.
 We moved the Virtual Guide Dog out of the lab and into its first professional, live environment at Aico headquarters.
 Why Aico?
 For our first major real-world trial, we needed a space that mirrored the challenges of modern infrastructure and Aico’s facility provided the perfect landscape.
 The goal of this inte